ezeoleaf/awesome-golang-repositories/README.md

 [WindowsMakefile](https://github.com/MichalUSER/WindowsMakefile): Copy of linux makefile for windows, it doesn't have all features but it has the main one which is running commands from file.
 [carbon](https://github.com/golang-module/carbon): A simple, semantic and developer-friendly golang package for datetime
 [tsuru-client](https://github.com/tsuru/tsuru-client): tsuru-client is a tsuru command line tool for application developers.
 [Slice-Helper](https://github.com/danilovteodoro/Slice-Helper): It's just a convinience to work with slices.
+[wasm4-docker](https://github.com/christopher-kleine/wasm4-docker): Dockerfile to create a docker image than compiles AssemblyScript, C, Go, Rust and Zig